 You simply need to click on the “New” button and you are guided to the configuration page where you can proceed to configure any syncing tasks.
 It’s suggested to run a scan before you start the sync procedure.
 It displays the entire list of files and folders that you want to sync, the overall volume of the data and any errors that might have been detected.

-While you can check the error details by clicking on them, you can also see the choices to reverse the default guidelines in operation by right clicking on the files and folders.
+While you can check the error details by clicking on them, you can also see the choices to reverse the default guidelines in operation by right-clicking on the files and folders.
 For example, you can restrict files from being replicated or synced.

 Nothing can be as simple as this where you are taken directly to the task interface that helps you to create your first synchronization task, and that’s when you install the free tool named Synchredible.
 A single file or an entire drive, this utility helps you to sync, copy and save the files for you, and to achieve this it serves you with this user-friendly software wizard that helps you to assign tasks.
 These tasks are either scheduled from earlier or to be carried out via a USB device.

-The best part is that, this tool helps identify modifications automatically, and syncs the freshly edited files and folders loyally and safely.
+The best part is that this tool helps identify modifications automatically, and syncs the freshly edited files and folders locally and safely.
 It helps saves you a lot of time by letting you skip any unedited files (if needed), courtesy its avant-garde system for detecting identical files.
 The syncing operation is not only functional on your local computer, but you can also sync files using an external drive or via a USB device.

 So, when you want to add your first synchronization task it is not at all difficult as the wizard explains all the steps clearly.